samiralam/rules-compendium/docs/phb/6-equipment/index.md

 #### Heavy

-You have [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) on attack rolls with a Heavy weapon if it’s a Melee weapon and your Strength score isn’t at least 13 or if it’s a Ranged weapon and your Dexterity score isn’t at least 13.
+You have [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) on attack rolls with a Heavy weapon if it's a Melee weapon and your Strength score isn't at least 13 or if it's a Ranged weapon and your Dexterity score isn't at least 13.

 !!! note "Improvised Weapons"
     If you use an object—such as a table leg, frying pan, or bottle—as a makeshift weapon, see "[Improvised Weapons](/sources/dnd/free-rules/rules-glossary#ImprovisedWeapons)" in the [rules glossary](/sources/dnd/phb-2024/rules-glossary#ImprovisedWeapons).
 Also see those rules if you wield a weapon in an unusual way, such as using a Ranged weapon to make a melee attack.

 #### Light

 When you take the [Attack](/sources/dnd/free-rules/rules-glossary#AttackAction) action on your turn and attack with a Light weapon, you can make one extra attack as a Bonus Action later on the same turn.
-That extra attack must be made with a different Light weapon, and you don’t add your ability modifier to the extra attack’s damage unless that modifier is negative.
-For example, you can attack with a [Shortsword](/equipment/30-shortsword) in one hand and a [Dagger](/equipment/3-dagger) in the other using the [Attack](/sources/dnd/free-rules/rules-glossary#AttackAction) action and a Bonus Action, but you don’t add your Strength or Dexterity modifier to the damage roll of the Bonus Action unless that modifier is negative.
+That extra attack must be made with a different Light weapon, and you don't add your ability modifier to the extra attack's damage unless that modifier is negative.
+For example, you can attack with a [Shortsword](/equipment/30-shortsword) in one hand and a [Dagger](/equipment/3-dagger) in the other using the [Attack](/sources/dnd/free-rules/rules-glossary#AttackAction) action and a Bonus Action, but you don't add your Strength or Dexterity modifier to the damage roll of the Bonus Action unless that modifier is negative.

 #### Loading